-MaxCompute offers a variety of built-in functions to address data processing needs across numerous business scenarios.
-This topic describes the different types of built-in functions available in MaxCompute and provides guidance on their usage.
+MaxCompute provides various built-in functions for most data processing needs.
+This topic describes the function types in MaxCompute and provides usage notes.

 Function types